Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

   - template
 ---

-This section provides an overview of generating a new Data Platform project and deploying core infrastructure for Ensono Stacks Data Platform.
+This section provides an overview of configuring and deploying the core data platform infrastructure in Azure.

 It assumes you have [generated a new data project using Ensono Stacks](./generate_project.md), and that the following [requirements](./requirements_data_azure.md) are in place: